CABBI ABCs: A Guide to Our Scientific Terms

 Sorghum (sorghum bicolor): A wild perennial grass that reaches heights up to 12 feet, favored as a model for the design of C4 grass bioenergy crops.
 Plants can be annual or perennial, depending on the varieties, which include grain sorghum, sweet sorghum, and biomass/bioenergy sorghum.
 Sorghum bicolor is the cultivated species of sorghum.
 Annual energy sorghum hybrids serve as a source of biomass for bioenergy production, including at CABBI.
 Hybrids with long vegetative growth phases accumulate more biomass than grain sorghum because of their extended growing seasons, greater light interception, and higher solar radiation-use efficiency.
 (See definitions for other bioenergy crops and sorghum types in this section.)

-Sugarcane (Saccharum spp): A large C4 perennial grass used in CABBI’s bioenergy research.
+Sugarcane (Saccharum spp.): A large C4 perennial grass used in CABBI’s bioenergy research.
 Sugarcane is cultivated in the tropics primarily for its high sugar (sucrose) content but more recently is seen as a source of biomass for alternative fuels.
 Hybrids include energy cane, bred for high biomass to be used for cellulosic ethanol production; and oilcane, engineered to divert natural sugars for oil production.
-(See definitions for other bioenergy crops and sugarcane types in this section.)
+(See definitions for C4 grasses, other bioenergy crops, and sugarcane types in this section.)

 Sweet sorghum: One of the many varieties of sorghum grass whose stalks have a high sugar content.
-It’s grown primarily for forage, silage, and syrup production.
+It’s grown primarily for forage, silage, and syrup production, though it can be used as a biofuel feedstock.
 CABBI researchers use a different hybrid, bioenergy/biomass sorghum, in their research.

 In the Lab: Engineering Plants and Microbes